Below you can find a complete list of Guyanan animals. We currently track 249 animals in Guyana and are adding more every day!

-The tropical rainforests, savannas, and coastal plains of Guyana are home to a variety of animals.
-Some of the most unique wildlife in this South American country include the jaguar, black caiman, cane toad, giant armadillo, jabiru stork, capuchin monkey, and leatherback turtle.
+The tropical rainforests, savannas, and coastal plains of Guyana are home to various types of animals.
+Some of the most unique wildlife native to this South American country include the jaguar, black caiman, cane toad, giant armadillo, jabiru stork, capuchin monkey, and leatherback turtle.

 The Official National Animal of Guyana

 The jaguar is the national animal of Guyana.
-The strength and courage of this big cat make it the perfect symbol for this small country.
-There are two jaguars featured in Guyana’s coat of arms.
+The strength and courage of this native big cat make it the perfect symbol of the small country.
+Guyana’s coat of arms features two jaguars.

 Where to Find the Top Wild Animals in Guyana

-A lot of the most unique animals in Guyana live in a rainforest habitat.
-Look at where to find some of the top animals in Guyana.
+A lot of the most unique animals local to Guyana live in rainforest habitats.
+Listed are some popular places to find the top animals in Guyana.